I am a network engineer, so understanding the differences between things like Wi-Fi standards is part of my job.

 However, for someone who just needs to get a new router, all the research might be overwhelming.

-And in this article, I will explain the difference, reveal all market jargon, and tell you which version is best for you.
+In this article, we’ll go over the differences, reveal what all the market jargon really means, and help you choose which Wi-Fi version is best for your situation.

 Speed, and Lots of It

 When we’re talking about the internet, faster is better.
 That’s a fact.
 Imagine watching a Netflix movie and spending half the time watching the video buffer.
 Yuck!

 With Wi-Fi 6, you can have speeds that are up to 40% faster than Wi-Fi 5 .
 Data encoding in Wi-Fi 6 is more efficient than previous standards, resulting in being able to send more data in the same amount of space.

 On top of that, higher-powered chips in Wi-Fi 6 hardware make handling that additional workload easy.

 Wi-Fi 6 even increases the speed of your 2.4 GHz network.
 Which certainly comes in handy at larger distances.

 How many devices are connected to your router?
 I’m guessing plenty.

 Even if you’re by yourself, you might have six or seven devices connected at any given time.
 A laptop, a smartphone, a smart TV, a tablet, a gaming console, just to name a few.